libsdl-org/SDL/docs/README-winrt.md

    (and which require less work to use safely, in terms of data integrity).

-Apps that wish to get their Roaming folder's path can do so either by using SDL_WinRTGetFSPath(), or directly through the WinRT class, Windows.Storage.ApplicationData.
+Apps that wish to get their Roaming folder's path can do so either by using SDL_GetWinRTFSPath(), or directly through the WinRT class, Windows.Storage.ApplicationData.